Citi on Hong Kong hiring spree in effort to triple client numbers

 Many large global banks are looking to provide more services to wealthy clients in Asia, both the newly affluent and the super rich.

-HSBC’s latest strategy, for example, has a focus on wealth management in Asia.
+HSBC's (HSBA.L) latest strategy, for example, has a focus on wealth management in Asia. read more

 “Hong Kong customers increasingly require portfolio advice, design and allocation geared toward diversification of asset types and geographic exposures ... we are fully committed to serving these needs," Lawrence Lam, Chief Executive and Consumer Business Manager for Citibank Hong Kong, said in the statement.